 Underbiking and Sloppy Steering - The Mystery of Tire Squirm and Rim Width

-Meanwhile, I was riding 25mm rims which provided a better profile and base for that wide rim.
+Meanwhile, I was riding 25mm rims which provided a better profile and base for that wide tire.
 Even weighing considerably more I could run nearly the same pressure and have no issues in the corners because I had a better tire-rim match.
-The result was a more comfortable ride all day (similar pressure while weighing more means a more compliant ride) and still being able to rely on the integrity of the tire sidewalls through corners.
+The result was a more comfortable ride all day (similar pressure while weighing more means a more compliant ride) and still being able to rely on the integrity of the tire’s sidewalls through corners.
 Lastly, since the wider rim I was on reduced the balloon effect that characterized Nick’s wheel/tire profile, I was less likely to pinch flat.

 With the mystery solved, what’s to be done?
 Should Nick ditch his expensive carbon wheels because they’re too narrow?
 It depends.